Commercial Corridor Property Improvement Grant Program

 What are the qualifications?

-- Your business must have a current York County Business License and must have been in operation in a commercially-zoned (GB, LB, or EO) corridor of York County for a minimum of one year prior to applying for grant funds.
+- Your business must have a current York County Business License and must have been in operation in a commercially-zoned (EO, GB, LB, or YVA) corridor of York County for a minimum of one year prior to applying for grant funds.
 (Exceptions to the Business License requirement may be considered for property owners who are not also the business owner.)

 - Applications must be approved prior to the start of any work for which grant funding is requested.